 If you don’t have any luck with this, don’t worry, there are more things to try.

 File attributes are settings associated with your files and folders to tell your operating system how to handle them.

 You can view them by right-clicking on your file or folder and selecting Properties.

 Ensure the General tab is selected, and look to see if the Read-only checkbox is unchecked.

 The file is corrupted or damaged

-One reason a file may be corrupted is from a drive starting to go faulty, and it’s on the verge of failing or slowly losing integrity.
+A file may be corrupted because a drive is starting to go faulty and is on the verge of failing or slowly losing integrity.

 Another can be that the file gained errors once downloaded or transferred over your network or from the internet.